moodle-an-hochschulen/moodle-local_staticpage/README.md

 local_staticpage is able to use Apache's mod_rewrite module to provide static pages on a clean and understandable URL.

-Please add the following to your Apache configuration or your .htaccess file in the Moodle directory:
+If you are running Moodle in the root of your webserver, please add the following to your Apache configuration or your .htaccess file in the Moodle directory:

 RewriteEngine On
 RewriteRule ^/static/(.*)\.html$ /local/staticpage/view.php?page=$1&%{QUERY_STRING} [L]